 Discovering the mythology and ancient beliefs related to stars Features

-Nowadays we rarely have the chance to gaze at a sky full of stars, but there are some enchanting places in the world remained preserved from mankind footmarks.
+Nowadays we rarely have the chance to gaze at a sky full of stars, but there are some enchanting places in the world that remained preserved from mankind's footmarks.
 The great desert plains of Iran are among those places.

 As the night slowly takes over the daylight, the first bright spots unravelled themselves in the sky.
 Look up, let your and let your guide explain to you more about stars, galaxies and nebula.
 Follow the light of a laser pointer to discover the planets and constellations.
 Imagine how stars become figures like a hunter, a lion or a bear.
 At the end realize how small we are and keep in mind that everything that we watch through the telescope is a direct look at history because the light is still travelling to give us the right information.